Funding and Support

 We understand there isn’t a one-size fits all strategy with regards to digital technology, and the real value comes from providing impartial advice to make sure your project and the technology you buy meets the needs of your business now, and in the future, which is how we’ve been helping businesses over the past seven years.

-We’ve secured our third round of funding (hence Digital Enterprise 3) to continue providing this vital support and offer grants for up to 50% of project costs ranging from £2,000 – £25,000.
-New for Digital Enterprise 3, we’re also offering a small number of match-funded grants to support digital projects worth between £25,000 – £100,000 that will have a significant and transformational impact on your business.
+We’ve secured funding to continue providing this vital support.
+For projects costing up to £25,000 or between £25,000 – £100,000, we can offer match-funded grants to support digital projects that will have a significant and transformational impact on your business.

-If you’re considering investing in a new digital project to accelerate the growth, or transform your business, then you can find out more information by clicking below.
+If you’re considering investing in a new digital project to accelerate growth and transform your business, then you can find out more information by clicking below.

 At Digital Enterprise we support businesses from a wide range of sectors across West Yorkshire.